fmalmeida/bacannot/docs/index.md

     A [quickstart](quickstart.md#) is available so you can quickly get the gist of the pipeline's capabilities.

+!!! info "About prokka annotation"

+    In order to increase the accuracy of prokka annotation, this pipeline includes an additional HMM database to prokka's defaults.
+It can be either TIGRFAM (smaller but curated) or PGAP (bigger comprehensive NCBI database that contains TIGRFAM).

 ## Usage

 The pipeline's common usage is very simple as shown below: